Staff

 Nick Newman, DO, MS, is the medical director of the Pediatric Environmental Health and Lead Clinic at Cincinnati Children’s Hospital and an assistant professor of pediatrics at the University of Cincinnati.
 As a pediatric environmental health doctor, he help families identify and reduce triggers and allergens that affect their child’s health.
 His research focuses on how common environmental exposures, like air pollution and lead exposure, influence neurodevelopment and behavior in children.
 He also works to improve asthma treatment by understanding environmental triggers and by developing interventions to reduce them.

-Debyante Porter, PEHSU Region 5 coordinator, is an MPH in Environmental and Occupational Health Sciences student at the UIC School of Public Health.
-She received her B.S in Agricultural Science, Technical Systems Management from the University of Illinois at Urbana-Champaign.
-She is an advocate for health equity and environmental sustainability.
+Danielle Westnedge, PEHSU Region 5 coordinator, is completing her MPH and MBA in Environmental and Occupational Health Sciences student at the UIC School of Public Health.
+She received her B.S in Health Sciences from Illinois College.
+She is passionate about the environment and protecting the lives of vulnerable children in disadvantaged community areas.

 Jennifer McDonald Photo